WebNexia/learnscape-client/SECURITY.md

 - ⚠️ Rate limiting for rapid input changes not implemented
 - ⚠️ Character set validation could be enhanced
 - ⚠️ Consider adding Content Security Policy (CSP) headers
+- ⚠️ HTML entity decoding should be applied consistently across all components
+- ⚠️ Video URL validation and formatting should be standardized across all video components

 ### Usage Examples